SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 and the ``Item`` associated type is inferred to be ``Int``.
 The subscript on ``Container`` returns ``Item``, which means that the type of ``twelve`` is also inferred to be ``Int``.

-..
-XXX OUTLINE

-   - Efficiency penalty of dispatch through the witness table
-   - "Protocols don't conform to themselves"

 .. _OpaqueTypes_DeleteMe: